Bardolph-Automation-Inc/bardolph/docs/installation.rst

   lscap

-This will discover the lights on the network and output a plain-text report with the state of each bulb it finds.
+This will discover the lights on the network and output a plain-text report with the state of each light it finds.

 The source distribution includes some examples in a directory named `scripts`.
 For example: